Dietrich Fischer-Dieskau, baritone; Daniel Barenboim,

 not suffer at all in Heine’s company.
 This is especially

-true when it is juxtaposed with the interlude-like brevity of “Es
+true when it is juxtaposed with the interlude-like brevity of

-schauen die Blumen,” whose piano cross-rhythms give the
+“Es schauen die Blumen,” whose piano cross-rhythms give the

 minute-long song a tense unrest throughout.
-The 6/8 meter of
+The 6/8 meter

-transitory glimpse of the island of spirits is marked by an
+journey.
+The transitory glimpse of the island of spirits

-intrusion of lilting waltz rhythms upon the barcarolle, and the
+is marked by an intrusion of lilting waltz rhythms upon the

-word “trostlos” (“comfortless”) gives the piece one last pang of
+blasts against the word “trostlos” (“comfortless”) gives the

-agony before the unfortunate gondola disappears on the horizon.
+disappears on the horizon.

 Note: Links to English translations of the